EARTH5d/webdev-lab-notebook/reflection.md

 -- 07-javascript:
 ---- week 6: There was no accessibility error flagged by WAVE.
----- week 7: TWave did not flagged any acceddinillity errors.
+---- week 7: Wave did not flagged any accessinillity errors.
+---- week 8: No need to run accessibility tests.

 ### CSS